 - Salaries are paid whether or not employees generate income

-QuickBooks Fix: When employees that are not developers or programmers adapt QuickBooks, the raw material inventory fix is inevitably error-prone and unreliable.
+When employees who are not developers or programmers adapt QuickBooks, the raw material inventory fix is inevitably error-prone and unreliable.

 - Inaccurate, missed and late deliveries lead to dissatisfied and lost customers